6.630.2 Absence and Leave for Military-Related Reasons

 3. The amount of sick leave an employee may substitute for unpaid 26-week FMLA military family leave to care for a covered servicemember may not exceed:

-2. The amount equal to 26 times the average number of hours in his/her scheduled TOD each week for part-time employees in a “single 12-month period”.
+2. The amount equal to 26 times the average number of hours in their scheduled TOD each week for part-time employees in a “single 12-month period”.

 4. This provision is in addition to the sick leave employees may request to substitute for the basic 12-week (480 hour) entitlement to basic FMLA for other reasons, such as the birth of a child or adoption.